 Help the Hamilton County community and our café by assisting us in reaching our goal!
-Our café will be a community center for anyone in recovery, a central hub for resources and collaboration with already established services and a place for willing participants to volunteer their time.
+Our café is a community center for anyone in recovery, a central hub for resources and collaboration with already established services and a place for willing participants to volunteer their time.

-This fundraising campaign has a goal of $50,000 to help support operating cost which will benefit our members and their experiences while on their recovery journey.
+This fundraising campaign has a goal of $20,000 to help support our School for Recovery which offers classes that benefit our members and their experiences while on their recovery journey.

-We hope to convey the immense impact your company’s support can provide to the members of this great community.
-We offer so many programs and possibilities for those who cannot otherwise afford them, and we couldn’t do that without the support of our community members and organizations.
+We hope to convey the immense impact your support can provide to the members of this great community.
+We offer so many programs and possibilities for those who cannot otherwise afford them, and we couldn’t do that without the our community.

 There are over 50 other Recovery Café’s in the United States, the following outcomes are typical when the model is utilized.
 By offering a safe space for people that are justice involved, struggling with substance use, homelessness, mental illness and other co-occurring issues the rate of recidivism and need to use substances as a coping mechanism will naturally decrease.
 Members will experience an evidence-based model grounded in stabilization, accountability and community.
 The support offered through the recovery circles, peer recovery coaches, along with other resources will continue to assist members.